DavidH49/blenderutils/README.md

 * Array 3D

 ### Building
-To build the extension, create a folder named *"build"* and run *build.sh*
+To build the extension, run *build.sh*